JACKSPARROWbts/The_Ear/README.md

 - **Python**: Version 3.x
 - **Microphone**: A working microphone is required for real-time audio recognition

+This project is also built as simple web application built using Flask, a lightweight web framework for Python.
+It demonstrates the basics of setting up a Flask application, including routing, templates, and static file handling.

+## Features

+- **Basic Web Server**: Serves a home page.
+- **Routing**: Demonstrates basic routing to different pages.
+- **Templates**: Uses HTML templates to render dynamic content.
+- **Static Files**: Serves static files such as CSS and JavaScript.
+-
 ### Step 1: Clone the Repository

 First, clone the project repository to your local machine: